vivizuma/odin-web-scraper/knowledge-check.md

 ## Frameworks and Preprocessors

-* What are some advantages of using a CSS framework?
-* What are some disadvantages of using a CSS framework?
-* What are some advantages of using a CSS preprocessor?
+* What are CSS frameworks?
-* What are some disadvantages of using a CSS preprocessor?
+* What are CSS preprocessors?

 ## Form Basics